deji12/geo-currency-api/readme.md

 # Currency Conversion API

-This API converts prices to the local currency based on the user's location.
+This API converts prices to the local currency based on the user's location (150+ countries).
 It provides exchange rates and currency symbols for easy integration into e-commerce websites.

 ## Endpoints